tversteeg/specs-blit/README.md

 	const MASK_COLOR: u32 = 0xFF00FF;
     let sprite = blit::blit_buffer(&img, blit::Color::from_u32(MASK_COLOR));

-    // Move the sprite to the render system specs_blit::load(sprite)?
+    // Move the sprite to the render system with 4 rotations specs_blit::load(sprite, 4)?
 };

 // Create a new sprite entity in the ECS system